Frequently Asked Questions

 Library staff will provide general information on the settings necessary to access the Internet via our wireless connection.
 Written instructions are available here.
 If a user has problems accessing the Internet over this connection, staff will only verify that the library’s connection is operating normally.
 Staff will not make changes to the user’s network settings or perform any troubleshooting tasks on the user’s own device.
 Users are urged to refer to the user’s own manual or other support services offered by your device manufacturer.

 The Library’s public Internet network is not secure and provides no data encryption between the access points and the patron’s device.
-Information sent to and from a patron’s notebook/laptop computer or other device may be captured by anyone else with a connected device and the appropriate software.
+Information sent to and from a patron’s notebook/laptop computer or another device may be captured by anyone else with a connected device and the appropriate software.
 Also, any shared files or folders on a patron’s device that are not password protected may be read, copied, and/or deleted by anyone else on the network.

 It is the patron’s responsibility to protect his/her laptop or other wireless device through the use of up-to-date virus protection, personal firewall, and other measures.
 It is highly recommended that “file sharing” be turned off on the user’s wireless device.
 It is strongly urged that credit card information and passwords not be transmitted while using the Library’s network.